siamakn/temp-nomad-onboarding-workshop/docs/Module3/5_ELN_using_built-in_schema/M3_3_0_managing_experiments.md

 - Viewing and Managing Files within Uploads:
     - How to navigate the file structure within NOMAD.
-    - Techniques for organizing your entries into folders for better manageability.
+    - Techniques for organizing your entries into folders for easier management.
     - Tips on uploading additional files, managing folder structures, and downloading your data for backup.